tuxedoar/pynodemcu-robot/README.md

 # PynodeMCU robot
 This is the first robot I've ever built!.
 It's mainly based on a NodeMCU devkit board mounted on a well-known 2WD robot chassis.
-The following, are the complete list of components that I've used to build it:
+The following, is a complete list of components that I've used to build it:
 - A 2WD robot chassis kit.
 - A NodeMCU devkit 1.0 board.
 - A L298N based module.